pygame-community/pygame-geometry/docs/geometry.rst

     copy: Returns a copy of the polygon.

     collidepoint: Checks if the polygon collides with the given point.

+    collidecircle: Checks if the polygon collides with the given circle.

     is_convex: Checks if the polygon is convex.